AQUACULTURE

 Mussel, Clam and Oyster Farming:

-Mussel and Oysters are valuable shell fish resources of Tamilnadu.
-The Green Mussel Pernaviridis is predominant in Tamilnadu.
-Open seas and estuarine areas free from strong wave action for idle for Mussel culture.
+Mussel and Oysters are valuable shell fish resources of Tamil Nadu.
+The Green Mussel Perna viridis is predominant in Tamil Nadu.
+Open seas and estuarine areas free from strong wave action is ideal for Mussel culture.
 Clams are the most important among bivalve resources.
-Commercially exploited and cultivable clams are:-Meretrixcasta, M.Meretrix, Anadaragranosa.
+Commercially exploited and cultivable clams are, Meretrix casta, M.Meretrix, Anadara granosa.
 Rich beds of clams exist in Pulicat lake, Vellar, Athankarai and Punnakayal estuaries along east coast.
-There is great demand for clam meat, adductor mussle of Giant clam.
+There is a great demand for bivalve meat.

 Oysters inhabit littoral and shallow sub tidal areas.
 They occur in wide range of in eco-systems including the coral reefs, mangroves and rocky shores.
-The dominant species are:-Crassostreamadrasensis, C.gryphoides, C.rivularis.
-Oyster reefs are considered as essential fish habitat.
-Oyster farming technology is a simple and easily adaptable technique.
-The different farming methods are:- Rack and ren method, Rack and tray method.
+The dominant species are Crassostrea madrasensis, C.gryphoides, C.rivularis.
+The different oyster farming methods are Rack and ren method, Rack and tray method.

 Pearl Oyster Farming